 'Triple Hate' is a four-part documentary about Nathan Bedford Forrest, the Memphis City Council, the Klan, the Crips, Ulysses S. Grant, racism, and the specter of history.
-It will be running all of this week, only on VICE.com.
+It will be airing every day this week, only on VICE.com.

 The Wizard of the Saddle Rides Again

 Is a Park in Memphis, Tennessee, the Epitome of Racism in Modern America?
 The KKK Say It's Just History, Many Others Disagree

 A cross-lighting ceremony that took place near Tupelo, Mississippi, in late March following a Ku Klux Klan rally in Memphis, Tennessee, that was organized to protest the renaming of three parks in the city built in honor of the Confederacy.
 It is a "cross lighting," not "cross burning," because these Klansmen "do not burn, but light the cross to signify that Christ is the light of the world."
 Photo by Robert King.

 In the middle of an unkempt park in Memphis, Tennessee, stands an oversize bronze statue of a Confederate lieutenant general astride his mount.
 Its subject, Nathan Bedford Forrest, is considered by some to be one of the most infamous and powerful racists in American history.
 The first official leader of the Ku Klux Klan, some historians allege that Lieutenant General Forrest's most heinous act was ordering his troops to slaughter hundreds of surrendered soldiers at 1864's Battle of Fort Pillow, more than half of whom were African American.
 Others celebrate him as the physical manifestation of the South's ethos during the Civil War and beyond: a rebel hero who relentlessly campaigned for his cause until it became untenable; he never gave up, even after his death.